Shusha-GD/GoGame/README.md

 # GoGame
-The realization of board game Go in Unreal Engine
+The realization of the board game Go in Unreal Engine